 Recreational, art and adventure therapies can help individuals have a little fun and regain a sense of control over their lives.
-Someone suffering from dual diagnosis may benefit from more recreational, art or adventure therapies, as they can help take their mind off negative feelings and habits.
+Someone suffering from dual diagnosis may benefit from more recreational, art or wilderness therapies, as they can help take their mind off negative feelings and habits.

 Family Therapy & Support

 Family Therapy & Support is when loved-ones and family members are invited to participate in the recovery process, with the consent of the person being treated.

 Family Therapy can provide families the opportunity to heal and develop tools to talk openly about the changes that need to take place during recovery.
 Having a strong support network to lean on while going through the recovery process, has been shown to increase the chances of long-term recovery.

 Each one of our four facilities offers a unique experience.
 The following are just some of the services offered through Addiction Campuses:

 - outpatient treatment

 - ongoing recovery care